offbynull/learn/Math/input/input.md

 ```
 number: sign? whole ('.' partial)?;
                │
-               └── sign: whole: SYMBOL+;
+               └── DIGIT+;
 ```

-The whole rule is used to indicate how many whole values there are.
+The whole rule is used to express how many whole values there are.
 For example, to process the string 572 for the whole rule, ...

- 1. begin by first determining the value each symbol represents...
+ 1. begin by first determining the value each digit represents...

     ```
     0 = <empty>